Ascent Stage is the personal weblog of me, John Tolva. I was born and now currently live in Chicago.

 I do lots of things, mostly involving technology, complex systems, and the built world.

 From 1998 to 2011 I worked for IBM, mostly on applications of technology in cultural, social, and environmental domains.
 This post details a bit about what I did there.
-There’s also an embarrassingly flattering piece on my former team and I from the Chicago Sun-Times.

 In 2007 the small town of Barile, Italy — birthplace of my great-grandparents — recognized me as a distinguished “fellow citizen” for my work to promote the region and cultural heritage in general.
 I don’t expect you to believe that, because I barely did.
 But it really happened.